DoD-Platform-One/gitlab/chart/doc/advanced/persistent-volumes/index.md

 and create a new one with our changes.
 But due to the default [reclaimPolicy](https://kubernetes.io/docs/concepts/storage/storage-classes/#reclaim-policy), deleting the [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) may delete the [PersistentVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes) and underlying disk.
-And unless configured with appropriate volumeNames and/or labelSelectors, the chart won't know the volume to attach to.
+And unless configured with appropriate volumeNames and/or labelSelectors, the chart doesn't know the volume to attach to.

 We will continue to look into making this process easier, but for now a manual process needs to be followed to make changes to your storage.